Andrettin/Wyrmsun/readme.txt

 - Settlements' names are now written on the map below them, along with the name of their province.
 - Provinces can now have province modifiers (which appear to the left of the buildings in the province's main interface).
 - Added Library (+1 Research), Courthouse (-1% Revolt Risk), College (+1 Research) and University (+2 Research) province modifiers, which are added to provinces via events.
-- Provinces can now have governors, providing bonuses to them.
+- Provinces can now have governors (if their faction is a polity), providing bonuses to them.
 - Split the Austria province into the new provinces of Carinthia, Lower Austria, Salzburg, Styria, Tyrol and Upper Austria.

 * Heroes